laragento/docs/create-a-module.md

 <a name="call-stack"></a>
 ## Call Stack
-- Circular dependencies between modules are not allowed
+- Circular dependencies between modules are not allowed!